Imperial Japanese Navy: First Sino-Japanese War (1894–1895)

-A Japanese squadron intercepted and defeated a Chinese force near Korean island of Pungdo; damaging a cruiser, sinking a loaded transport, capturing one gunboat and destroying another.
-The battle occurred before the war was officially declared on 1 August 1894.
-On August 10, the Japanese ventured into the Yellow Sea to seek out the Beiyang Fleet and bombarded both Weihaiwei and Port Arthur.
-Finding only small vessels in either harbor, the Combined Fleet returned to Korea to support further landings off the Chinese coast.
-The Beiyang Fleet under the command of Admiral Ding was initially ordered to stay close to the Chinese coast while reinforcements were sent to Korea by land.
-But as Japanese troops had very quickly advanced northward from Seoul to Pyongyang the Chinese decided to rush troops to Korea by sea under a naval escort, in mid-September.
+A Japanese squadron intercepted and defeated a Chinese naval force near the Korean island of Pungdo, damaging a cruiser, sinking a loaded transport, capturing one gunboat and destroying another.
+This battle occurred before war was officially declared on 1 August 1894.
+On 10 August, the Japanese ventured into the Yellow Sea to seek out the Beiyang Fleet, and subsequently bombarded both Weihaiwei and Port Arthur.
+Finding only small vessels in both harbors, the Combined Fleet returned to Korea to support further landings off the Chinese coast.
+The Beiyang Fleet, under the command of Admiral Ding Ruchang, was initially ordered to remain close to the Chinese coast while reinforcements were sent to Korea by land.
+However, as Japanese troops swiftly advanced northward from Seoul to Pyongyang, the Chinese decided to rush troops to Korea by sea under a naval escort in mid-September.

-Concurrently, because there had been no decisive encounter at sea, the Japanese decided to send more troops to Korea.
-Early in September, the navy was directed to support further landings and to support the army on Korea's western coast.
-As Japanese ground forces then moved north to attack Pyongyang, Admiral Ito correctly guessed that the Chinese would attempt to reinforce their army in Korea by sea.
-On 14 September, the Combined Fleet went north to search the Korean and Chinese coasts and to bring the Beiyang Fleet to battle.
-On 17 September 1894, the Japanese encountered them off the mouth of the Yalu River.
-The Combined Fleet then devastated the Beiyang Fleet during the battle, in which the Chinese fleet lost eight out of 12 warships.
-The Chinese subsequently retreated behind the Weihaiwei fortifications.
-However, they were then surprised by Japanese troops, who outflanked the harbour's defenses in coordination with the navy.
+Concurrently, because there not yet been a decisive encounter at sea, the Japanese decided to send more troops to Korea.
+Early in September, the Japanese navy was directed to initiate further landings and to support the army on Korea's western coast.
+As Japanese ground forces moved north to attack Pyongyang, Admiral Itō Sukeyuki correctly guessed that the Chinese would attempt to reinforce their army in Korea by sea.
+On 14 September, the Combined Fleet sailed north to search the Korean and Chinese coasts and bring the Beiyang Fleet to battle.
+On 17 September 1894, the Japanese encountered the Beiyang Fleet off the mouth of the Yalu River.
+The Beiyang Fleet was crippled during the ensuing battle, in which the Chinese lost eight out of 12 warships.
+The Chinese subsequently withdrew behind the Weihaiwei fortifications.
+However, they were then surprised by Japanese troops, who had outflanked the harbor's defenses in coordination with the navy.
 The remnants of the Beiyang Fleet were destroyed at Weihaiwei.
-Although Japan turned out victorious, the two large German-made Chinese ironclad battleships (Dingyuan and Zhenyuan) remained almost impervious to Japanese guns, highlighting the need for bigger capital ships in the Imperial Japanese Navy.
-The next step of the Imperial Japanese Navy's expansion would thus involve a combination of heavily armed large warships, with smaller and innovative offensive units permitting aggressive tactics.
+Although Japan had emerged victorious at sea, the two large German-made Chinese ironclad battleships (Dingyuan and Zhenyuan) had remained almost impervious to Japanese guns, highlighting the need for bigger capital ships in the Imperial Japanese Navy.
+The next step of the Imperial Japanese Navy's expansion would thus involve a combination of heavily armed large warships, with smaller and more innovative offensive units permitting aggressive tactics.

 As a result of the conflict, under the Treaty of Shimonoseki (April 17, 1895), Taiwan and the Pescadores Islands were transferred to Japan.
-The Imperial Japanese Navy took possession of the island and quelled opposition movements between March to October 1895.
-Japan also obtained the Liaodong Peninsula, although she was forced by Russia, Germany and France to return it to China (Triple Intervention), only to see Russia take possession of it soon after.
+The Imperial Japanese Navy took possession of the island and quelled opposition movements between March and October 1895.
+Japan also obtained the Liaodong Peninsula, although was later forced by Russia, Germany and France to return it to China (Triple Intervention), only for Russia to take possession of it soon after.